spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-prices-dynamic-store-feature.md

-This document describes how to integrate the Prices + Dynamic store feature into a Spryker project.
+This document describes how to integrate the Prices + Dynamic Store feature into a Spryker project.

 ## Install feature core